StephanCoast/BicycleBuilderServer/README.md

-# BicycleBuilder - Client
+# BicycleBuilder - Server
-Access the REST-API of your BicycleBuilder - Server with multiple clients and customize the bikes of your portfolio.
+Run the REST-API of your BicycleBuilder - Server and access it with multiple clients in your bike shops.
+Customize the bikes of your portfolio.

 ## Semesterprojekt im Kurs Patterns & Frameworks